 Our postgraduate music performance courses offer substantial one-to-one instrumental tuition, with recitalists of international renown.
 They comprise fascinating modules that support and extend your practical musicianship and academic skills.

 You can also benefit from LCM's weekly Postgraduate Research Seminars and Composition Workshops, which offer great opportunities to learn new skills and network with students from other postgraduate courses.
-LCM also has several large ensembles, including the Camerata, Big Band, Chorus, and Glee Choir.
+LCM also has several large ensembles, including the Camerata, Big Band and Chorus

 - MMus Popular Music Performance